 Reduce Server Response Time

-- Server-Side Caching: Enable server-side caching to reduce server response times.
+Moreover, enabling server-side caching can further reduce server response times.

 Regular Monitoring